benlawson/MusicLingo/README.md

 ####by Ben Lawson
 ==================

 The goal of this project is to create an easier way to manipultate music and query it.
 This language uses data generated from the user-contributed website [allmusic.com](http://www.allmusic.com).
 The print statement prints to screen and the play function will read aloud the results through your speakers.
 A simple query optimizer will reduce the number of calls made to the website, by elimating 'null code', code that wouldn't recieve a response anyways.
+A type checker checks to make sure everything is properly typed.

 ##Sample Queries
 First, start the MusicLingo interpretor by running the following.
 Additional setup intructions can be found [here](https://github.com/benlawson/MusicLingo#setup)